TV wall mount buying guide

 The ability to adjust the angle of your TV screen can not only reduce glare, it also lets you tilt the TV up for easy cable connections.

-Tilt/swivel mount — By adding side-to-side swivel adjustment, this wall mount is a smart solution when a TV needs to be angled to provide the best viewing.
+By adding side-to-side swivel adjustment, full-motion mounts are a smart solution when a TV needs to be angled to provide the best viewing.
 It's also great for rooms with more than one usual viewing spot.